shebuxin/shebuxin.github.io/_pages/publications.md

 ---

-This page lists my publications.
+This page lists my publications ("\*" marks the corresponding author ).

 [2023](#2023); [2022](#2022); [2021](#2021); [2020](#2020); [2019](#2019); [2018](#2018)